 If weeds are surviving you are getting enough sun for grass to grow.
 Nut trees are deep rooted so smaller plants growing under the canopy usually don't have to fight for nutrients and moisture.
-Overseeing is one of many steps to creating a beautiful lawn.
-The Niagara Region has put out a Smart Gardening information site.
-It's listed as a 12 Steps to Organic Lawn Care Program.
-If you faithfully follow these steps I guarantee you will notice a big difference in the quality of your lawn.
-To make it easier for you, Check out the smart gardening page from the Niagara Region.
+Overseeding is one of many steps to creating a beautiful lawn.
+The Home and Garden Network has a great reference page online on How to grow beautiful grass.
+Check it out for details.

 Clay is an excellent soil for growing plants.
 It holds nutrients and water very well.
 Sometimes too well which is why proper drainage is important.
 Adding organic matter such as peat moss or compost will go between the clay particles and loosen up the soil.
 With problem soils, organic matter should be added during Spring and Fall to improve the drainage.
 It is important!
 Growing on top of clay is sometimes the only option if the clay is too heavy.
 Raised beds or retaining walls might be the way to grow.
 Once the soil is taken care of, then the plant options are endless!
 It'll be alot of work but worthwhile in the end.

 - 3 - I would like to find out more about your recognition program.

 Everything you need to know about the Niagara Falls Summer Trillium Recognition Program can be found on this website.
 The site answers to how one can get involved, deadlines, property assessment process, criteria that the assessment committee uses to assess properties, levels of recognition and the ending recognition of excellence ceremony.
 Here you can find pictures of properties that have been assessed in previous years, which have reached a trillium rating.